fagan2888/Fractals/README.txt

 Author: Vitchyr Pong

 Create fractals!
+This uses Python 3.3 and Pygame 1.9.2.

-Use fractals.py to generate the Sherpinsky triangle (and the Koch snowflake eventually) fractal using pygame.
+Use fractals.py to generate the Sherpinsky triangle and Koch snowflake fractals using pygame.

-Using iterfractal.py to output Julia sets as well as the Mandlebrot set to a .dat file.
+Using mandlebrot.py to output Julia sets as well as the Mandlebrot set to a .dat file.

 Feel free to use any of my code to play, impress your friends, make money, or